 Is English a barrier for you?

 People tried to use that excuse when I was in jury selection, and it didn’t fly.
 “You seem fine to me,” the judge said.
-However, if English truly is your second language, you can feign a little extra processing time to see how it pans out.
+However, if English truly is your second language, you can answer things oddly and see how it pans out.

 Show an automatic reaction.